Want to plan a Mexican fiesta party that will turn sombrero-wearing heads? Let’s fiesta till siesta, baby!

 Perhaps the señor or señora of the night would like some authentic mood lighting.

 Look no further than the spiciest candle holders this side of the border: bell pepper candles.
+They’re sure to spice up your Mexican fiesta.

 As may be obvious from the picture, these are the result of some precise cuttings into fresh peppers.
 After that, they require tea lights and fire.